NextronSystems/asgard-manual/usage/commandline.rst

 .. code:: console

-   nextron@asgard~$ sudo asgard2-repacker -label SQL-Servers
+   nextron@asgard:~$ sudo asgard2-repacker -label SQL-Servers

 Your newly generated agents will show up in ``/var/lib/nextron/asgard2/installer`` and will immediately be available for download from the login page.
 You can store multiple custom agents under ``/var/lib/nextron/asgard2/installer/``.
 In this case all agents will be available for download from ASGARDs login page.